MB3hel/Arduino-Core-MSP430/README.md

 - Open the boards manager (`Tools > Boards > Boards Manager`) and search for "MSP430" and install the package.

+## Pinout Diagrams

+Some boards have diagrams in `extras/pinmaps`.
+Others may not.
+There is typically a comment in the `pins_energia.h` file for each variant with an ASCII pinout diagram.

 ## Supported Host Systems

 The following host systems are supported (toolchain and debug server packages are provided)